 Research Librarians are dedicated to helping SU students engage with research and information critically and creatively by providing information literacy instruction.
 Information Literacy is the phrase describing a set of abilities that allow college students to develop skills and understand concepts related to identifying information needs, searching, accessing, evaluating and using information.

 Some common ways that librarians provide information literacy support include but are not limited to:

 Faculty librarians provide IL instruction support for classes whether on-campus, online, or hybrid, to address research skills and concepts that students need at lower and upper course levels.
 Request instruction by contacting your department's librarian liaison.

 Become part of Salisbury University's Information Literacy Program, which is an integral student learning goal of the General Education Curriculum and is routinely assessed by University Analysis and Reporting.

-Information Literacy describes a set of abilities that students need to learn in order to effectively search, access, evaluate, and use information.
 Contact your librarian liaison to update or collaborate on developing new research-oriented assignments using SU Libraries' Information Literacy Matrix.
-In doing so, you join the university-wide effort to help prepare students to become saavy users of information.
+In doing so, you join the university-wide effort to help prepare students to become savvy users of information.

 Research Guide Development & Online Course Support

 Librarians can work with course instructors to develop online guides that are easy to share and contain critical information that can help students succeed.
 Library guides can be embedded within Canvas course pages for traditional F2F, online, and hybrid courses.